Ewert-Technologies/notarytool-kotlin/README.md

 ### Functions

-The `NotaryToolClient` has the following functions:
+The `NotaryToolClient` has the following methods:

 | Function                    | Notes                                                                                                                                                                                              |
 |-----------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|